ntang/mongo-ruby-driver-wiki/FAQ.md

 A connection failure can indicate any number of failure scenarios.
 Has the server crashed?
 Are we experiencing a temporary network partition?
 Is there a bug in our ssh tunnel?

 Without further investigation, it's impossible to know exactly what has caused the connection failure.
 Furthermore, when we do see a connection failure, it's impossible to  know how many operations prior to the failure succeeded.
-Imagine, for instance, that we're using safe mode and we send an `$inc` operation to the server.
+For example, imagine that we are expecting writes to be acknowledged, and we send an `$inc` operation to the server.
 It's entirely possible that the server has received the `$inc` but failed on the call to `getLastError`.
 In that case, retrying the operation would result in a double-increment.

 Because of the indeterminacy involved, the MongoDB drivers will not retry operations on connection failure.
 How connection failures should be handled is entirely dependent on the application.
 Therefore, we leave it to the application developers to make the best decision in this case.